mrolle45/scopetools/scopetools/scopes.md

         ]
     ): pass
 ```
 is the global scope.
-It is not the second COMP or the first COMP because they are COMPs.
+It is neither the second COMP nor the first COMP because they are COMPs.
 It is not the scope of `f` because it is part of a default argument value, which is not an item of the function scope.
-The owner of the second COMP is the global scope
+The owner of the expression is the global scope

 In addition, the following conditions are errors:

-- The variable is a target in the 'for' clause of a comprehension and also a walrus target in any comprehension owned by it (defined above).
+- The variable is a target in the 'for' clause of a COMP and is also a walrus target in any COMP [owned by it](scopescommon.md#owned-comp).
-- A walrus occurs in an iterable clause in any comprehension
+- A walrus occurs in an iterable clause in any COMP
-  (even if as part of a lambda or another comprehension).
+  (even if as part of a lambda or another COMP).
 - The owner scope is a class definition.

 (For the walrus-related rules, see